trisongz/lazyops/docs/code-style.md

   `LazyLoad` to keep tests deterministic and dependency-free.
 - When testing `ThreadPool`, await background tasks or consume futures so the event loop does not emit "task was destroyed" warnings during teardown.
+- Reset class-level caches (for example `ProxyDict._dict`) in tests that mutate proxied registries to avoid leaking state between cases.

 _Last updated: September 18, 2025_